-Home health care refers to services for recovering, disabled, or chronically ill persons with treatment provided by licensed personnel in your home.
-Home health care services are appropriate whenever you need assistance that a family member or friend cannot easily or effectively provide, whether the need is short or long-term.
+Home health care refers to services to recovering, disabled or chronically ill persons with treatment provided by licensed personnel in your home.
+Home health care services are appropriate whenever you need assistance that cannot be easily or effectively provided by a family member or friend whether the need is short or long term.
 You should assess your financial resources and insurance coverage to determine your ability to pay for these services.